Muriel Hazel Wright: Career as historian and author

 Always proud of her Choctaw heritage, her passion for Native American history blossomed after she met author and journalist Joseph B. Thoburn in 1914.
 He was a board member of the Oklahoma Historical Society and they collaborated on the four-volume Oklahoma: A History of the State and its People, published in 1929.
 She also authored three textbooks about the state's history which were used in public schools: The Story of Oklahoma, Our Oklahoma and The Oklahoma History.

 In 1922, she joined the Oklahoma Historical Society (OHS), where she was very active for much of her life.
 After 1924, she devoted her time to writing about the Native Americans of Oklahoma.
 She contributed to and edited the OHS quarterly journal, The Chronicles of Oklahoma, although she was not formally given the title of editor until 1955.

 Her 1951 book, A Guide to the Indian Tribes of Oklahoma, is still a standard source for information about the 67 tribes then living in Oklahoma.
 She covered topics such as each tribe's location, number of members, history, government and organization, contemporary life and culture, ceremonials and public dances, as well as their removal experiences and their adaptations to changes in Indian Territory.

 During the 1950s, the Oklahoma Historical Society wanted to promote a new state-wide awareness of Oklahoma history by creating historical markers for sites that they deemed important to the subject.
 The project was led by George H. Shirk, with Wright doing the majority of the research for the inscriptions.
 Wright developed an initial list of 512 sites.
 The list was published in the Chronicles of Oklahoma in 1958 and had grown to 557 sites.
 Shirk and Wright then collaborated to produce the book Oklahoma Historical Markers, which focused on 131 of the sites they deemed most important.
 In 1966, she performed a similar project with LeRoy H. Fischer on Civil War Sites in Oklahoma, which identified each site and described its significance.
 She followed up this work by leading public tours of the sites, sponsored by the OHS.

 Wright took a leading role in negotiating for Choctaw rights and compensation for the loss of their historic lands.
+During the political battle which then ensued between incumbent Chief William A. Durant and the populist Harry J. W. Belvin, Wright joined fellow Choctaw Czarina Conlan and threw her support behind Durant, who later lost the election.

 The North American Indian Women's Association named Wright the outstanding Indian woman of the 20th century in 1971.

 Wright retired in 1973.
 She died of a stroke in Oklahoma City on February 27, 1975.
 She was buried at Rose Hill Burial Park in Oklahoma City.
 She also has a memorial marker at Boggy Depot Cemetery in Atoka, Oklahoma.
 Her historical papers are housed at the Oklahoma Historical Society in Oklahoma City.